scalaquest/Reports/src/appendix/how-to-play-escape-room.md

 ## Let's start

 Initially, you are in a basement.
-Inspecting the room there is:
+Inspecting the room there are:
 - a *brown chest*
 - an *iron hatch*
 - a *rusty heavy crowbar*